Photo of the Alliant Energy Center Coliseum taken by Beth Skogen at a past Great Midwest Alpaca Festival.

 The last weekend in April is a busy weekend in Madison so you're advised to make your hotel reservations early.

-Clarion Suites at the Alliant Energy Center is one of two host hotels.
+Clarion Suites at the Alliant Energy Center is the host hotel.
 Use this link to make reservations online and receive the show discount.
-Call 608-284-1234 or 608-284-9401 to make a reservation.Ask for the Alpaca and Fiber Festival rooms to receive a discounted rate. .
+Call 608-284-1234 or 608-284-9401 to make a reservation.
+Ask for the Alpaca and Fiber Festival rooms to receive a discounted rate.
 The Clarion will offer a cold breakfast beginning at 6 a.m. followed by a hot breakfast buffet at 6:30 a.m.

 A list of other nearby accommodations can be found here.